List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 Sabritas

-Sabritas is the main brand under which PepsiCo manufactures different Frito Lay products and popular snacks for Mexico such as Crujitos, Poffets, Rancheritos and Sabritones, etc. The company is also known to control about 80% of the Mexican snack market.
+Sabritas is the main brand under which PepsiCo manufactures different Frito Lay products and popular snacks for Mexico, such as Crujitos, Poffets, Rancheritos, and Sabritones etc. The company is also known to control about 80% of the Mexican snack market.

 Cheetos

 Cheetos is a very popular snack not only in America but all over the world.
 The cheese puff snack was given the rank of the top-selling cheese puff in the primary markets of the United States in 2010.
-It is also one of the most profitable brands of PepsiCo as it is sold in more than 36 countries.
+It is also one of the most profitable brands of PepsiCo, as it is sold in more than 36 countries.
 Its worldwide annual sales record is more than $4 billion.
-The company has now expanded its products line to more than 21 different flavours in America alone.
+The company has now expanded its product line to more than 21 different flavours in America alone.

 Doritos